jdillard/personal-site/source/_trips/2022-02-05-the-castle-tour.md

 ## The Approach

-We walked past the bathrooms to the end of the short service road and started bootpacking up to Stevens Canyon Road.
+We walked past the bathrooms to the end of the short service road and started boot packing up to Stevens Canyon Road.
 We followed the scenic flat road until we got to Reflection Lakes, then cut right to start skinning through the trees towards The Castle.